jcachayG93/customer-orders-shipments_net8api/README.md

 Everything in this project is based on Test Driven Development:
 1. We write definitions with no implementations.
 2. We write the tests.
-3. Run the tests and they fail (Red)
+3. Run the tests, and they fail (Red)
-4. Implement and the tests pass (Green)
+4. Implement, and the tests pass (Green)
 5. Look at the code, eliminate repetition, document, clean up (Refactor)

 ### Other Technologies